 In some countries it is already game over for the Fiat currency which became useless due to hyperinflation – think Zimbabwe and Venezuela.
 Many narratives put hyperinflation firmly in the past (and talk about the pre Hitler Weimar Republic in Germany) yet hyperinflation is also very real today.
 There is no clear definition of hyperinflation vs high inflation, but that is largely academic if you live in these countries.
 Many countries have inflation over 15% and you could define that as just high inflation, but once inflationary expectations set in, the path to hyperinflation can be very fast.

-If you face the prospect of hyperinflation, you would be prudent to seek alternative stores of value (whether that be gold or bitcoin or some tangible commodity).
+If you face the prospect of hyperinflation, you would be prudent to seek alternative stores of value (whether that be gold or bitcoin or some other tangible asset such as diamonds).

 When you read stories about countries banning bitcoin, ask whether that country has: